 Use Village Mapping

-- When you want to work through problems in your environment – Symbols allow you and others to put issues in perspective
+- To look at TODAY’S PROCESS: When you want to work through problems in your environment – Symbols allow you and others to put issues in perspective

 Building Village Maps